-When you chose your domain or used the one you already have and own, provide all the necessary information on the next page.
+When you chose your domain or used the one you already have and own or you decided to choose the domain later, provide all the necessary information on the next page.

-Make sure you use your active email address, because your personal details will be send there.
+Make sure you use your active email address because your personal details will be sent there.

-Choose the nearest Data Center and the period of payment, depending on how much earlier you want to pay.
-SiteGround offers the possiblity of paying in advance for the period of 12, 24 or 36 months.
+Choose the period of payment, depending on how much earlier you want to pay.
+Bluehost offers the possibility of paying in advance for a period of 12, 24 or 36 months.

-Add additional services if you want but, they are not necessary at this stage.
+Add additional services (package extras) if you want but, they are not necessary at this stage.
 You can skip them if you want.

 GOOD TO KNOW